bennorth/dragon32-invaders-revenge/report.md

 * Length of individual chirps shortens as game speeds up, as it has to.

 Then ran in emulator [LINK XROAR], captured, analysed, re-synthesised.
 Decided this was OK and in same spirit as re-doing the sprites at the higher resolution.
 Sound cleaner and softer; not sure whether this is an improvement.

+# Misc remarks

+Interspersing of data and code.
+Even sometimes a variable right in the middle of the subroutine it's part of: `Var_b_ShotSoundProgress`.

+Inventive use of system stack here and there.
+Search for ",S".

+Re-use of "special defender explosion" intro for high-score sound effect.

+A few variables (locations) left whose purpose haven't been able to work out.
+Some seem completely unused; some are written to but never read.

+Colour-code disassembly with backgrounds according to: code, data used locally just to one subroutine, data used across subroutines?